 I feel fortunate to have two distinct bodies of work.
 Through my figurative painting, I explore relationships, boundaries and interpersonal connections.
 My landscape painting allows me to emphasize the dynamic interplay of natural systems and express the drama of trees, plants and skies.

 The figurative paintings focus on the psychological aspects of our humanity, including all the foibles and eccentricities of our daily lives, as well as the relationships we have with each other, ourselves, our pets and our surroundings.
 The experiences of my own life have always been an influence on my work.
 I frequently use my body as model to explore private moments, absurd situations and aging.
 In my portraits of others, I tend to portray solitary poses that are often intimate and personal, even secretive.
-My recent paintings have focused on household products, the junk we collect and the horror of it all.
-I recently cleared out a relative’s estate and my experiences underscored the pathology of consumption and the degree to which it can trap us.

 I learned to paint landscapes many years after starting to work with the figure.
 I brought to landscape my sense of painting as research into form, structure and light, and the challenges of translating the three-dimensional world onto two-dimensional canvasses.
 Painting outdoors also brings weather, wind, insects and animals, and the trials of keeping the work clean.
 I am drawn to trees more than open expanses because trees are like figures to me.
 Painting the landscape is as psychologically intense as the figurative work.